 The Eggs have it

 When it comes to Infertility, determining ovarian reserve is crucial in creating a treatment plan.
-Ovarian reserve is a term that is used to determine the capacity of the ovary to provide healthy eggs that are capable of fertilization and further normal embryo development, resulting in successful pregnancy and live birth.
+Ovarian reserve is a term that is used to determine the capacity of the ovary to provide healthy eggs that are capable of fertilization and further normal embryo development, resulting in a successful pregnancy and live birth.

 Testing for ovarian reserve is part of the evaluation for couples presenting with infertility.